diwu1990/uSystolic-Sim/simArch/README.md

 Configure the GEMM using [parameters](https://github.com/diwu1990/uSystolic-Sim/tree/main/input_topology), and each GEMM has its own typology and cycle count per MAC.

 ### 3. Generate the trace.
 Above configurations are read by the simulator to generate both SRAM and DRAM traces.
-The SRAMs for both the feature maps and weight filters apply double buffering to ensure the no stalls occur during computation.
 The SRAM traces for all data are cycle-accurate to ensure the accurate evaluation of power and energy, when a MAC requires multiple cycles.
 On the other hand, the DRAM traces are approximately generated without stalling the computation.

 ### 4. Calculate the bandwidth
 With all traces ready, the GEMM latency, MAC utilization and memory bandwidth are calculated, all assuming non-stalled systolic array computation.